† LA CARMINA †

 - Andrew Zimmern (TV host, Bizarre Foods)

-Watch her TV HOSTING REEL: Travel Channel, National Geographic, Food Network, Discovery, CNN, NHK and more.
+Watch La Carmina's TV hosting reel: Travel Channel, National Geographic, Food Network, Discovery, CNN, NHK and more.

 Press coverage includes Travel + Leisure, Sunday Times Travel Magazine, Cosmopolitan, The New Yorker, Washington Post, Vogue, The Guardian, various magazine covers (see below).